fomenta/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.

+### Please do no use 5.2.3, we had issues with an assembly name collision, our new assembly package name was taken and we had to change.
 ## Versions
-Current version - 5.2.2
+Current version - 5.2.4
-Minimum recommended version - 5.0.0
+Minimum recommended version - 5.2.2

 You can find the release notes for each version [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Release-Notes).